Patrick Hastings: Early life

 While they were in the Ardennes, Hastings and his brother were arrested and briefly held for murder.
 While attending a fête in a nearby village Archie got into a disagreement with the local priest, who accused him of insulting the French church after misunderstanding one of his comments.
-The brothers returned to see the priest the next day to demand an apology, and after receiving it, they began to return home.
-On the way there they were stopped by two gendarmes who arrested them for murder, informing them that the priest had been found dead ten minutes after they left his house.
+The brothers returned to see the priest the next day to demand an apology.
+On their way home after receiving it, they were stopped by two gendarmes who arrested them for murder, informing them that the priest had been found dead ten minutes after they left.
 As the gendarmes prepared to take the Hastings to the police station, two more officers turned up with a villager in handcuffs.
-It transpired that the priest had been having an affair with the villager's sister, and after waiting for the Hastingses to leave he had entered the priest's house and killed him with a brick.
-The Hastings brothers were quickly released.
+It transpired that the priest had been having an affair with the villager's sister, and after waiting for the Hastingses to leave he had killed the priest with a brick.
+The brothers were quickly released.

 Soon after this incident, the family moved from the Ardennes to Brussels after a message from their father that the financial problems had ended.
-When they reached Brussels they found that the situation was actually worse than previously, and the family moved between cheap hotels, each one worse than the one before.
-Desperate for a job, Hastings accepted the offer of an apprenticeship with an English engineer who claimed to have made a machine to extract gold in North Wales.
+When they reached Brussels they found that the situation had actually worsened, and the family moved between cheap hotels, each one worse than the one before.
+Desperate for a job, Hastings accepted an apprenticeship with an English engineer who claimed to have made a machine to extract gold in North Wales.
 After about a year and a half of work they discovered that there was no gold to be found in that part of Wales, and Hastings was informed that his services would no longer be needed.